anowerhossain/FoodAppAnalytics/README.md

 - 12” → required additional price +Y

 This approach makes sense when users are selecting add-ons, but for different item sizes, it becomes confusing.
 It looks like the larger sizes are add-ons instead of separate price options.

+## Ideas want to share

+### Chatbot Ordering Assistant
+- “I’d add a chatbot-based ordering assistant that allows users to order simply by chatting, for example saying, ‘Order my usual pizza’ or ‘Find me something spicy for dinner’.
+The AI would recognize the user’s past orders and preferences and place the order or suggest items automatically.”

+Value / Customer Impact:
+- Convenience: Users don’t have to browse the entire menu — it’s conversational and quick.
+- Personalization: AI learns user behavior over time and tailors suggestions.
+- Retention: Makes the app feel like a personal food assistant, improving repeat usage.

+### Smart Notifications
+- “AI can analyze user activity and send intelligent notifications, such as when a favorite restaurant offers discounts, or when it’s dinner time based on past ordering habits.”

+Value / Customer Impact:
+- Personalized Engagement: Notifications feel relevant, not spammy.
+- Increased Conversions: Timely, data-driven notifications lead to higher order frequency.
+- Retention: Keeps users connected to the platform without overwhelming them.

+### Voice Ordering
+- “Voice ordering integration allows users to place or repeat orders using voice commands — either directly in the app or via assistants like Google Assistant or Siri.”

+Value / Customer Impact:
+- Accessibility: Easier for users who are driving, busy, or prefer hands-free interaction.
+- Faster Experience: Reduces ordering friction to just a few spoken words.
+- Innovation Appeal: Makes the app stand out as modern and user-friendly.